-The goal of Rail Safety Week (RSW) is to raise awareness of the need for rail safety education and empower the general public to keep themselves safe near highway-rail grade crossings and railroad rights-of-way.
-Join us in observing Rail Safety Week this year from Monday, September 21 through Sunday, September 27!
-This year, Rail Safety Week will be observed in the U.S., Canada and Mexico.
+The goal of Rail Safety Week (RSW), held in September each year, is to raise awareness of the need for rail safety education and empower the general public to keep themselves safe near highway-rail grade crossings and railroad rights-of-way.
+In 2020, Rail Safety Week was observed from Sept.
+21-27 in the U.S., Canada and Mexico.

 Earlier in the week

 On Sunday, the focus was on photographer safety.
 Taking photos on train tracks is illegal and dangerous. #RailSafetyWeek #STOPTrackTragedies #NoPhotoIsWorthTheRisk

 Saturday focused on trespass prevention.
 Trespassing on tracks is illegal and dangerous.
 See our safety tips for pedestrians. #RailSafetyWeek! #STOPTrackTragedies #RedOutForRailSafety